joachimdekker/master-thesis/docs/thesis/chapters/Compiling Excel/compute.typ

 == Reference
 Within the compute representation, it is still possible to reference other values.
 While it is desirable to have no references in the support graph at the end of all the compiler steps, having references can heavily simplify compiler design.
 Just like in the structural representation, we distinguish between three different kinds of references: _cell_, _range_, and _table_.

 A different kind of reference is the data reference.
 As we will discuss in @sec:data-model, the data and compute model are closely collaborating within the compiler.
 For computations to work, the data in these repositories should be addressable.
-This is possible through the _data reference_, which is essentially a two tuple $"ref"_"data" = (N_"repo", L)$ where $N_"repo"$ is the unique name of the repository, and $L$ is the location within the repository to reference, which may be a range or a single cell.
+This is possible through the _data reference_, which is essentially a  tuple $"ref"_"data" = (N_"repo", L)$ where $N_"repo"$ is the unique name of the repository, and $L$ is the location within the repository to reference, which may be a range or a single cell.

 == Compute
 In order to actually compute data, Excel uses formulas.
 These formulae and compositions thereof are converted to a graph of _Functions_.
 In this representation, functions are only represented in their signature form, without their implementation.
 We leave this part to the code-layout representation and a single compiler step which converts the functions to their respective code representation.